Obituaries in the Performing Arts, 2004

 About the Book

-The obituaries of these and other performers and filmmakers, musicians and producers, dancers and composers, writers and others associated with the performing arts who died in 2003 can be found in this comprehensive reference work.
-For each, the date, place and cause of death are provided, along with a brief recap of their career and citations from major newspaper and periodical stories reporting the death.
-Filmographies are given for film and television performers, and photographs of many of the individuals are included.
+The obituaries of these and other performers and filmmakers, musicians and producers, dancers and composers, writers and others associated with the performing arts who died in 2004 can be found in this comprehensive reference work.
+For each, the date, place and cause of death are provided, along with a career recap and citations from major newspaper and periodical stories reporting the death.
+Filmographies are provided for film and television performers, and photographs of many of the individuals are included.
 Individual books in this annual series are available dating back to 1994.
 A subscription plan is available for future issues.

 About the Author(s)

 Harris M. Lentz III

 Bibliographic Info: 735 photos, bibliography

 Table of Contents

 Reference Bibliography 5

 Book Reviews & Awards